Lionel Messi lashes out at Barcelona for selling Luis Suárez - WHIZ News

 “I was accepting the idea (of your departure), but not until I entered the changing room did I realize what it means,” Messi wrote.
 “How difficult it is going to be not sharing each day with you, both on and off the field.
 We will miss you very much.
 These have been many years of many mates, lunches, dinners … many things I won’t forget from all those days together.”

-Barcelona transferred Suárez to Spanish league rival Atlético for 6 million euros ($7 million).
+Barcelona transferred Suárez to Spanish league rival Atlético for up to 6 million euros ($7 million) in variables.
 He signed a two-year deal with the club after passing a medical exam on Friday.

-Messi had tried to leave the club he has been a part of for 20 years after the debacle against Bayern, but Barcelona replied that he must finish the final year of his contract.
+Messi tried to leave the club he has been a part of for 20 years after the debacle against Bayern, but Barcelona replied he must finish the final year of his contract.

+He thanked Messi for his parting message in a reply on Instagram, saying “I love you very much my friend” and urged Messi not to let “2, 3 or 4 tarnish how gigantic you have been for the club and the world of football.”

-Messi, however, has already given up in trying to leave this season.
+Messi has given up trying to leave this season.
 He has vowed to play his hardest for the team while he remains — even if he is even more disgruntled after Suárez’s departure.

+Messi’s comments are the latest run-in between him and the club board.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports